ActiveCampaign is a very popular email and marketing automation tool.

 - Get more leads with the ActiveCampaign Landing page builder to convert traffic into signups and customers.

 - Add chat to your site.
 ActiveCampaign Messages brings together your email, CRM and chat / on-site messages to create a better overall experience for your visitors.

 ActiveCampaign is one of the rare tools that brings a lot of functionality together without overwhelming you.
 There is a lot more to it that you can find on the AC features page.
 But it starts with the core, which is email marketing and marketing automation software.

 ActiveCampaign costs are based on the number of contacts and the features you want.
-ActiveCampaign pricing is in four plans starting at Lite ($9/month).
+There are four plans and each of these plans have 3-4 pricing tiers starting at the Marketing Lite plan ($9/month).
+Let’s break down each of the plans: